reiase/probing/README.md

 cargo b
 ```

-In debug mode, probing will automatically load the web app from the dist directory and Python scripts from src, eliminating the need for repacking.
+In debug mode, `probing` will automatically load the web app from the `dist` directory and the Python scripts from `src/`, without the need for repackaging.

+## License

+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](./LICENSE) file for more details.